| | | | | |

 Quick release quality matters enormously and often gets overlooked.
 Any play between the wheelbase shaft and wheel rim creates false feedback and loses detail.
 Fanatec’s QR1 is the cautionary tale here – after roughly two years of regular use, it develops noticeable play that users on Reddit find “distracting.”

-My Simucuibe 2 Pro with SQR hub (I still think this is the best made QR hub)
+My Simucube 2 Pro with SQR hub (I still the classic SQR is the best made QR hub)

 Fanatec tuning menu for my CSL DD